Thornbacks: Family Platyrhinidae

-Size: To three feet and nearly 6 pounds.
-Most caught off piers are less than 24 inches.
+Size: To three feet (35.8 inches) and nearly 6 pounds.
+Most caught from piers are less than 24 inches.

 Range: Gulf of California to Tomales Bay and once considered uncommon north of Monterey.
 However, increasing numbers have been showing up in the Bay Area since about 2010.